joseftw/jos.enumeration/README.md

 # JOS.Enumeration
 Enumeration implementation based on Record and source generation

+## Installation
+### JOS.Enumeration
+Contains the `IEnumeration interface` and a `System.Text.Json` JsonConverter.

+`dotnet add package JOS.Enumeration`

+### JOS.Enumeration.SourceGenerator
+Contains the source generator that generates the enumeration records for you.

+Has **NO** dependency on **JOS.Enumeration**, you'll need to add that explicitly.

+`dotnet add package JOS.Enumeration.SourceGenerator`

+### JOS.Enumeration.Database.Dapper
+Contains a custom `TypeHandler` for use with Dapper.

+`dotnet add package JOS.Enumeration.Database.Dapper`

+### JOS.Enumeration.Database.EntityFrameworkCore
+Contains ConfigureEnumeration extension method to allow usage with EntityFramework Core.
+`dotnet add package JOS.Enumeration.Database.EntityFrameworkCore`

 ## Usage
 * Create a new record
 * Make it partial